FinancialComputingUCL/Triangulated_Maximally_Filtered_Graph/README.md

 # Fast-TMFG

 Fast_TMFG is an ultra-fast implementation of the Triangulated Maximally Fileterd Graph (TMFG).
-It is based on the work by [Guido Previde Massara](https://github.com/gprevide/MFCF-Pyton/tree/main/src) and is fully implemented by [Antonio Briola](https://github.com/AntoBr96) and [Tong Zheng](https://github.com/tz1003).
+It is based on the work by [Guido Previde Massara](https://github.com/gprevide/MFCF-Pyton/tree/main/src) and is fully implemented [Yan Huang](https://github.com/yanh11), replacing the [previous version](legacy_code/TMFG_core.py) proposed by [Antonio Briola](https://github.com/AntoBr96) and [Tong Zheng](https://github.com/tz1003).
+The details of the optimised update can be found [here](legacy_code/README.md).

 The interface is fully scikit-learn compatible.
 Consequently, it has three main methods:
 - `fit(weights, cov, output)`: Fits the model to the input matrix `weights` (e.g. a squared correlation matrix) and input matrix `cov` (e.g. covariance matrix).
 This method computes the Triangulated Maximal Filtered Graph (TMFG) based on the input weight matrix.
 The `output` parameter specifies what is the nature of the desired output: